w3c/wai-curricula/content/content-author/multimedia.md

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students about different approaches for providing description of visual information.
-Assess how students understand approaches to providing description of visual information.
+* Short Answer Questions &mdash; Ask students to describe approaches for providing description of visual information.
+Assess how students describe approaches to providing description of visual information.
 * Practical &mdash; Give students a video script and ask them to integrate the required description of visual information in the script.
 Assess how students integrate description of visual information in the script of the video.
 * Practical &mdash; Give students a video description with a narrative description and ask them to check if all relevant information is included.
 Assess how students check narrative descriptions for quality and accuracy.